 The population falling within the Union at the 1831 census had been 19,054 with parishes ranging in size from Sandleford (population 18) to Newbury itself (5,967).
 The average annual poor-rate expenditure for the period 1832-35 had been £15,756 or 16s.6d per head of the population.

 Newbury Union workhouse was built in 1836 to a design by Sampson Kempthorne based on his model cruciform plan for the Poor Law Commissioners.
 Intended to accommodate 350 inmates, the Commissioners authorized an expenditure of £5,332-19s. on its construction.
 The building was erected on a site to the south of Newbury, on the eastern side of Newtown Road.
-Its location and layout can be seen on the 1911 OS map:
+Its location and layout can be seen on the 1898 map below:

 At the north of the site was a two-storey entrance range, now demolished.
 Running south from the centre rear of the entrance range ran a block connecting to a central hub, from which radiated further ranges to the east, south and west.